RowanDW/git_homework/thoughts.md

   1) I want to give Wil Huffman a shoutout for volunteering my idea in the session 1 calendar breakout exercise and giving me credit.
     That definitely made me feel supported!

+New thoughts:
+  - I have met some really nice people